 - Less aggressive traction

-The super durable, 7.4mm long tungsten carbide studs are made in a concave pattern that grips ice from all angles, and they are raised off the footbed to help in fresh powder.
-The low profile design minimizes snag risks and also makes them more manageable on stretches of dry, rocky terrain.
+The super-durable, 7.4-millimeter-long tungsten carbide studs feature a concave pattern that grips ice from all angles, and they are raised off the footbed to help in fresh powder.
+The low-profile design minimizes snagging risks and makes them more manageable on stretches of dry, rocky terrain.
 The EXOspikes become ineffective in more than an inch or two of fresh snow, but we found them to excel in slick, packed snow.

-The overall construction of the EXOspikes points to plenty of longevity.
-The elastic is thick and durable, attachment points are reinforced and easily repairable, and the tungsten carbide studs are 100 times more abrasion resistant than steel.
+The overall construction of the EXOspikes suggests considerable longevity.
+The elastic is thick and durable, attachment points are reinforced and easily repairable, and the tungsten carbide studs are 100 times more abrasion-resistant than steel.
 The only point of concern is the semi-rigid TPU traction matrix, which could weaken if stressed in the same place over time.

 Overall, the EXOspikes impressed us across widely varying terrain.
 They’re perfect for trail runs at lower elevations where you’ll be encountering patches of slush, snow, and ice.
-For such a versatile and comfortable traction device, the EXOspikes provide a ton of value for their price point.
+As a versatile and comfortable traction device, the EXOspikes offer a ton of value for their price point.

 Hillsound Trail Crampon